bryancandi/c-lang/kr_book/README.md

 # K&R C Programming Language

-Code samples and exercises from the K&R C Proramming Language book (second edition).
+Code samples and exercises from *The C Programming Language* by Kernighan and Ritchie (Second Edition).

 Compile any program with: